 Now, Abi’s body does better with the cold but it still gets tense.
 Her therapists and I have noticed her muscles tend to tighten when the weather shifts- so 3 layers of clothes, a morning routine of freshly hot duds, and a blanket at school is just the way we roll.

-Cheers to the cold, the rainy, and staying warm.
+Cheers to the cold, the rain, and staying warm.

 PS: I wrote this post this morning and put it aside for later.
 Well, this afternoon when Sean and I saw Abi rolling out in her wheelchair at school pickup, she was under a blanket (as expected) but she was also bundled up in something unfamiliar with a hood!
 As she got closer we could see it was a blanket poncho that one of her teacher assistants MADE HER!
 We had been brainstorming ways to make the winter easier without having to wrestle a coat on and off (difficult in a wheelchair with tight muscle tone) and one of our beloved TA’s found an idea and whipped one up!
 A blanket poncho that just slides right over her once she’s buckled in the chair!
 No wrestling!
 AND IT’S SO WARM!